galaxyproject/training-material/topics/galaxy-interface/tutorials/Upload-data-to-ENA/tutorial.md

 # Option 1: submitting to ENA using interactive metadata generator

-In this first example you will submit one ONT sequence file using {% tool [ENA Upload tool](toolshed.g2.bx.psu.edu/repos/iuc/ena_upload/ena_upload/0.3.2) %} interactive metadata forms.
+In this first example, you will submit one ONT sequence file using {% tool [ENA Upload tool](toolshed.g2.bx.psu.edu/repos/iuc/ena_upload/ena_upload/0.3.2) %} interactive metadata forms.
 This method is only convenient for small submissions.
 For bulk submissions, we recommend you use the metadata template described below in Option 2.

 > ### {% icon hands_on %} Hands-on: Data upload
 >